Reg Meuross

 Reg Meuross is an English singer and songwriter based in Somerset.
+He has released 15 solo albums.
+His songwriting contains narrative, protest and commentary.

+Career

-Meuross first emerged on the British acoustic music scene when he formed The Panic Brothers with comedian Richard Morton in 1986.
-Five years of touring and TV work followed their album In The Red, produced by Clive Gregson with the "Brothers" appearing regularly on TV, including Friday Night Live, and at Edinburgh, Sidmouth, Glastonbury and other festivals.
+Meuross first appeared on the British acoustic music scene in 1986 when he formed The Panic Brothers with comedian Richard Morton.
+He made an album called In The Red, produced by Clive Gregson.
+"The Brothers" appeared regularly on TV, including on Friday Night Live; and at Edinburgh, Sidmouth, Glastonbury and other festivals.

-Following his work with The Panic Brothers, Meuross formed a roots band, The Flamingos, featuring ex-Graham Parker guitarist Martin Belmont, Bob Loveday from the Penguin Café Orchestra & Bob Geldof's band and Alison Jones of The Barely Works.
-The Flamingos recorded the album Arrested in 1991.
+Following his work with The Panic Brothers, Meuross formed a roots band, The Flamingos, featuring former Graham Parker guitarist Martin Belmont, Bob Loveday from the Penguin Café Orchestra and Bob Geldof's band, and Alison Jones of The Barely Works.
+The Flamingos recorded an album, Arrested, in 1991.

-Meuross toured until 2009 with Hank Wangford and The Lost Cowboys as a member of the band and also as a solo artist with Hank Wangford on the "No Hall Too Small" tour.
+Meuross toured until 2009 with Hank Wangford and The Lost Cowboys as a member of the band, and also as a solo artist with Hank Wangford on the "No Hall Too Small" tour.

 Meuross's solo recording and touring career began in 1996.
-As a solo artist he has released 14 albums.
-In his review of December in 2016 Robin Denselow described Meuross in The Guardian as "…one of the more versatile, under-sung survivors of the English acoustic scene."
+He has released 15 albums as a solo artist.
+In a review in The Guardian in 2016, Robin Denselow described him as "one of the more versatile, under-sung survivors of the English acoustic scene."

-Meuross co-wrote Seth Lakeman's first single "Divided We Will Fall" from the album The Well Worn Path released on the Cooking Vinyl label in November 2018.
+He co-wrote Seth Lakeman's first single, "Divided We Will Fall", from the album The Well Worn Path, released on the Cooking Vinyl label in November 2018.